Escitalopram: Sexual dysfunction

-Some people experience persistent sexual side effects after they stop taking SSRIs.
-This is known as post-SSRI sexual dysfunction (PSSD).
-Common symptoms include genital anesthesia, erectile dysfunction, anhedonia, decreased libido, premature ejaculation, vaginal lubrication issues, and nipple insensitivity in women.
+Some people experience persistent sexual side effects when taking SSRIs or after discontinuing them.
+Symptoms of medication-induced sexual dysfunction from antidepressants include difficulty with orgasm, erection, or ejaculation.
+Other symptoms may be genital anesthesia, anhedonia, decreased libido, vaginal lubrication issues, and nipple insensitivity in women.
 Rates are unknown, and there is no established treatment.

 Pregnancy

 Antidepressant exposure (including escitalopram) is associated with shorter duration of pregnancy (by three days), increased risk of preterm delivery (by 55%), lower birth weight (by 75 g), and lower Apgar scores (by <0.4 points).
 Antidepressant exposure is not associated with an increased risk of spontaneous abortion.
 There is a tentative association of SSRI use during pregnancy with heart problems in the baby.
-The advantages of their use during pregnancy may thus outweigh the possible negative effects on the baby.
+The advantages of their use during pregnancy may thus not outweigh the possible negative effects on the baby.